vkeselj/dpc-system/README.md

 option, the files would be all-readable and some all-writable, which is okay only in a one-user system or where all users can be trusted.

+The system can be cloned in a web server accessible directory such as
+<code>public_html</code>.
+For example, we can do something like:

 ## ChangeLog

 1.2001 currently under development
  - documentation improvements
+ - added file MANIFEST

 1.20 2020-10-03 Vlado Keselj https://vlado.ca vlado@dnlp.ca
  - created the github repository